learn-anything/books/contributing.md

 - If you want to add a link to notes for the book, add it below the book as subdashed point.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
-- New categories or improvements to the existing categorisation are welcome.
+- New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - You can also add related links and repositories in the end.